SS31 Peptide GuideElamipretide (Forzinity) for Mitochondrial Repair

-SS-31 is a mitochondria-targeting peptide that repairs the physical structure energy production depends on.
+SS-31 (also written SS31, and known by its pharmaceutical name elamipretide) is a mitochondria-targeting peptide that repairs the physical structure energy production depends on.
 It binds to cardiolipin — the lipid holding the inner mitochondrial membrane together — and restores the tight organization that efficient electron flow requires.
 This is structural repair, not stimulation.

 At a Glance